pakshuang/ai-chat-survey/docs/api.md

 ## Admins

-Admins are the users who have access to the admin portal.
-There will be no endpoints to RUD admins, but there will be an endpoint to create an admin.
-The only way to create an admin is for the engineer to manually insert a record into the database.
-The admin will then be able to log in and access the admin portal.
+Admins have access to the admin portal, they can create and delete surveys as well as view the responses to surveys they create.
+There is an endpoint to Create an admin, but no endpoints to Read, Update, or Delete admins.
+After creation, the admin is able to log in and access the admin portal.

 ### 1. Create Admin